Approximate Circular Pattern Matching: Fast -Mismatch CPM in Important Settings

 \section{Fast $k$-Mismatch CPM in Important Settings}

 Recall that, in the \pillar model, we measure the running time of an algorithm with respect to the total number of a few primitive operations, which are executed on a collection $\mathcal{X}$ of input strings.
 Then, for any fixed setting, an efficient implementation of these primitive operations yields an algorithm for this setting.
-In this section, we combine \cref{thm:ham_dec,thm:ham_rep} with known implementations of the primitive \pillar operations in the standard and internal settings (\cref{sec:std}), in the dynamic setting (\cref{sec:dyn}), and in the fully compressed setting (\cref{sec:comp}), thus obtaining efficient algorithms for $k$-Mismatch CPM in these settings.
+In this section, we combine \cref{thm:ham_dec,thm:ham_rep} with known implementations of the primitive \pillar operations in the standard, internal, packed, and read-only settings (\cref{sec:std}), in the dynamic setting (\cref{sec:dyn}), in the fully compressed setting (\cref{sec:comp}), and in the quantum setting (\cref{sec:quantum}), thus obtaining efficient algorithms for $k$-Mismatch CPM in these settings.